nicktcl/nicktcl.github.io/_includes/about/en.md

 The Internet is so big that it is the fate to meet here.

-I'm *@Nick* (Chuanlin, Tang), currently a graduate student in electronics and communication, interested in electronic circuits, embedded systems development, audio processing, data processing and modeling.
+I'm *@Nick* (Chuanlin, Tang), currently a graduate student in electronics and communication, interested in electronic circuits, embedded systems development, Open source router system, SDR(software radio), audio processing, data processing and modeling.

 There is a moderate "squirrel hoarding", and I like to collect a variety of practical and efficient software from the Internet.